 - a) be an LIR; - b) have a plan for making sub-allocations to other organisations and/or End Site assignments within two years.

 5.1.2.
 Initial allocation size

-Organisations that meet the initial allocation criteria are eligible to receive a minimum allocation of / 32.
+Organisations that meet the initial allocation criteria are eligible to receive an initial allocation of /